 In 1957, Rev. Carl and Betty Glick, home missionaries with the General Council of the Assemblies of God, established Kenai First Assembly.
 Rev. Glick purchased a small log cabin on Cook Street in what is now known as “Old Town” Kenai.

-A ministry to the local residents was begun and the church grew and improvements to the building were made, most notably, a basement foundation for the log structure that served both as the church and a home for the Glick Family.
+A ministry to the local residents and an outreach to the nearby Wildwood Air Force Base was begun.
+The church grew and improvements to the building were made, most notably, a basement foundation for the log structure that served both as the church and a home for the Glick Family.

 Tragedy struck in 1960 when Pastor Glick vanished without a trace while flying his own personal aircraft from Anchorage to Kenai.
 Betty, his wife, a credentialed minister in her own right, pastored the church for another 2 years.